-- (a) The Council shall appoint a General Secretary. - (b) The terms and conditions of employment of office bearers and staff shall be determined by the Council. - (c) The termination of employment of all office bearers and staff, including the General Secretary, shall be subject to one (1) calendar month's notice on either side. - (d) Subject to the provisions of the Act and this constitution, the General Secretary shall be responsible for the sound administration of Council including: - all meetings of the Council and its committees and recording of minutes of meetings; - (ii) keeping books of account in accordance with generally accepted accounting practice and the instructions of the Council; - (iii) correspondence of the Council; - (iv) keeping an accurate filing system; - (v) general office administration; - (vi) banking all monies received on behalf of the Council within 24 hours of receipt thereof or on the next working day, whichever is the earliest; - (vii) submitting statements of the financial position of the Council whenever required to do so by the Council, - (viii) countersigning cheques on the Council's banking account; - (ix) keeping a register of all employers and trade unions registered and/or admitted in terms of the provisions of this constitution, which must be made available for scrutiny upon request;
+- (a) The Council shall appoint a General Secretary. - (b) The terms and conditions of employment, of the office bearers and staff, shall be determined by the Council. - (c) The termination of employment of all office bearers and staff, including the General Secretary, shall be subject to one (1) calendar month's notice on either side - (d) Subject to the provisions of the Act and this constitution, the General Secretary shall be responsible for the sound administration of Councilincluding:

+all meetings of the Council and its committees and recording of minutes of meetings;